 If you believe these definitions than no one should want to be a boss and those who aspire to management positions should only foster their leadership skills.

-Just as certain clothes go in and out of style, different management terms will weave in and out of the spotlight.
+Just as certain clothes go in and out of style, different management styles will weave in and out of the spotlight.
 Fostering a kinder and gentler management style for those with authority is a recent business development, but there have always been famous leaders in the world.
 These people have been generals or government leaders who inspired people and made a difference.

 A boss can exhibit these same characteristics.
 The title itself isn’t bad; it is the way people have behaved who have held the title that made being a boss seems ruthless.
 Just because the word boss has developed a negative connotation, it doesn’t mean that all bosses are bad people.

 If you are in a management position it is up to you to decide what style you will foster in your position.
 If you want to adopt a servant good leadership style and encourage employees to develop and improve work processes than you will be a good boss.

 How can you soften your management style and adopt the characteristics of a good leadership?
 Here some actions you can take today to make a difference: